-What do we believe about teaching & learning!
+Our School Pedagogy – What do we believe about teaching and learning?

 Hattie’s research shows that what we do as teachers in the classroom has the greatest impact on student achievement compared to other factors such as the student’s home life, class size, resources, ethnicity, decile of the school, or friends etc.

-30% of student success is the effective teaching in the classroom.
-What we do each day determines whether or not the students will be prepared for their future.
+30% of learner success is the effective teaching in the classroom.
+What we do each day determines whether or not the learners will be prepared for their future.

 At Tamatea Intermediate we strive to provide high quality teaching and learning programmes.
-We will use a range of effective strategies and approaches which deliver quality learning and teaching to ensure that students in our classrooms leave our school as successful learners.
-This requires us to have a clear understanding of what students current learning needs are and plan and deliver programmes to meet these needs.
-Our role as educators is to enthuse, engage and enrich our student’s learning.
+We will use a range of effective strategies and approaches which deliver quality learning and teaching to ensure that learners leave our school successful.
+This requires us to have a clear understanding of what a student’s current learning needs are and plan and deliver programmes to meet these needs.
+Our role as educators is to enthuse, engage and enrich our learners on their learning journey.

-We will plan deliberate acts of teaching to ensure that students are aware of the teaching and learning process.
-This will enable our students to understand the learning intentions and success criteria.
-It will empower our students to reflect upon their learning and assist teachers identify specific learning needs.
+We will plan deliberate acts of teaching to ensure that learners are aware of the teaching and learning process.
+This will enable them to understand the learning outcomes and success criteria.
+It will empower our learners to reflect upon their learning and assist teachers identify specific learning needs.

-There are three key inter-related areas that we are continuing to focus on which all fall under the vision of fostering a ‘quality teaching and learning environment that successfully supports and engages students.
+There are three key interrelated areas that we are continuing to focus on which all fall under the vision of fostering a ‘quality teaching and learning environment that successfully supports and engages learners.

-Our goal is that all students will leave our school with the following attributes:
+Our goal is that all learners will leave our school with the following attributes: